zachwiseit/Network-Security-Groups-NSGs-and-Inspecting-Network-Protocols/README.md

 </p>
 <p>
-24 Choose the Resource group created earlier. for the VM name choose something like "Linux-vm" or any name to help Identify this is a Linux VM.
+24 Choose the Resource group created earlier.
+   For the VM name, choose something like "Linux-vm" or any name to help identify that this is a Linux VM.
    Choose the same Region as before.
 <p>
 <img <img width="1440" alt="ACN_24" src="https://github.com/user-attachments/assets/4f735588-4b51-4a0a-a57a-620480583e31" />